kando-menu/kando/docs/installing.md

 # Installing Kando

 You can either **download a pre-built package** or **compile Kando yourself**.
-Manual compilation is only required if you want to test the latest development version of the prototype or if you want to contribute to the project.
+Manual compilation is only required if you want to test the latest development version of Kando or if you want to contribute to the project.

 ## <img height="20" width="26" src="https://upload.wikimedia.org/wikipedia/commons/c/c4/Windows_logo_-_2021_%28Black%29.svg" /> Downloading Kando for Windows